Ultimate Guide: Crowdfunding for Nonprofits Made Easy

 8. Text-to-donate

-A great option to explore and smoothen the process of crowdfunding is actively seeking donors instead of waiting for them to find you.
+A great option to explore and smoothen the crowdfunding process is actively seeking donors instead of waiting for them to find you.
 You can do this by using the SMS opt-in feature.

 Use the SMS opt-in option to channelize your text-to-donate campaign.
 Through this option, you can share and market a keyword unique to your organization.
-Your audience can text that keyword to your registered number, answer a few automated questions about their name, age, location, etc., and receive the donation link as well.
+Your audience can text that keyword to your registered number, answer a few automated questions about their name, age, location, etc., and receive the donation link.

-With this option, you would collect not only donations but also gather donor information that can be directed to your CRM automatically and use this information for future campaigns.
+With this option, you can collect donations and gather donor information that can be directed to your CRM automatically, and you can use this information for future campaigns.

 9. Video

 33% of all campaigns are successfully funded without video content.
-However, that number increases to 66% when there is video content involved.
+However, that number increases to 66% when video content is involved.
 The math is simple; video content boosts the success rate of your nonprofit crowdfunding campaign immensely.

-Videos are compelling because they use both visuals as well as sound to connect with the audience emotionally.
-If you have watched animal rescue videos online, you know what we’re talking about!
+Videos are compelling because they use visuals and sound to connect with the audience emotionally.
+You know what we’re discussing if you have watched animal rescue videos online!
 There’s nothing like an emotionally provoking video where you shed a tear or two and also feel compelled to take action.

-Include video explainers to your nonprofit crowdfunding campaign and watch it take off.
+Include video explainers in your nonprofit crowdfunding campaign and watch it take off.

-Since nonprofit crowdfunding has gained a lot of popularity over the years, there are several platforms that support these campaigns.
+Since nonprofit crowdfunding has gained popularity over the years, several platforms support these campaigns.
 We take a look at some of the top nonprofit crowdfunding platforms.

 Donorbox is a nonprofit crowdfunding platform that caters to different industries – education, church, museums, animal welfare, etc.